aniket-mish/distributed-ml-system/README.md

 ## Model saving and loading

-To save the model using `model.save`, the saving destinations need to be different for each worker.
+To save the model using `model.save`, the saving destinations(temporary dirs) need to be different for each worker.

-- For non-chief workers, save the model to a temporary directory
+- For non-chief(slave) workers, save the model to a temporary directory
-- For the chief, save the model to the provided directory The temporary directories of the workers need to be unique to prevent errors.
+- For the chief(master), save the model to the provided directory The temporary directories of the workers need to be unique to prevent errors.
 The model saved in all the directories is identical, and only the model saved by the chief should be referenced for restoring or serving.

-We will not save the model to temporary directories as it will waste our computing resources and memory.
+We will not save the model to temporary directories as doing this will waste our computing resources and memory.
 We will determine which worker is the chief and save its model only.

 We can determine if the worker is the chief or not using the environment variable `TF_CONFIG`.
 Here's an example configuration:

 ```python